CodeDead/codedead.com/posts/2015/09/22/advanced-passgen-release.md

 ---
-path: "/blog/2015/09/22/advanced-passgen-release"
+path: '/blog/2015/09/22/advanced-passgen-release'
-title: "Advanced PassGen - Release"
+title: 'Advanced PassGen - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2015-09-22"
+date: '2015-09-22'
-abstract: "Information The new and improved version of PassGen; Advanced PassGen has just been released.
+abstract: 'Information The new and improved version of PassGen; Advanced PassGen has just been released.
 Advanced PassGen Completely rewritten, and 100% free, Advanced PassGen is able to generate passwords for you like never before !
-You can select a custom character set, change..."
+You can select a custom character set, change...'
-categories: "C#, News"
+categories: 'C#, News'
 ---

 ## Information

 The new and improved version of PassGen; Advanced PassGen has just been released.